 An add-on allows regular site admins to switch user roles on a multisite.More info / Download

-Multisite Enhancements adds a number of useful features to the network dashboard.
+Multisite Enhancements adds many useful features to the network dashboard.
 It adds the blogs and their User IDs within the network view.
 It allows the Network Administrator to view the themes and plugins active on each site from the admin screens of the respective plugins and themes.
 You’ll not need to log into each site to check which plugins or themes are active on those sites.

 The plugin adds many convenient links on the network admin screen, including a ‘Add New’ link.
 It changes the footer text to display currently used RAM and SQL.
-In the network admin bar, you’ll find a favicon which is helpful in identifying individual blogs, status to view the external URL or if the site has a no index status.
-The plugin needs no configuration of settings or options, simply install and activate.More info / Download
+In the network admin bar, you’ll find a favicon that helps identify individual blogs, status to view the external URL, or if the site has a no index status.
+The plugin needs no configuration of settings or options, installed and activated.More info / Download